-Workers have the right to one uninterrupted 20 minute rest break during their working day, if they work more than 6 hours a day.
+Workers have the right to one uninterrupted 20 minute rest break during their working day, if they work more than six hours a day.
 This could be a tea or lunch break.

 The break doesn’t have to be paid - it depends on their employment contract.

-Workers have the right to 11 hours rest between working days, eg if they finish work at 8pm, they should not start work again until 7am the next day.
+Workers have the right to 11 hours rest between working days, for example if they finish work at 8pm, they should not start work again until 7am the next day.

 Workers have the right to either:

 an uninterrupted 24 hours without any work each week